-- A. If the individuals on the child pick up form are not available at the pick-up point, the child will be returned to the Center. - B. The teacher will then try to call the parents or guardians.
+- A. If the individuals on the Child Pick-Up Form are not available at the pick-up point, the child will be returned to the Center. - B. The teacher will then try to call the parents or guardians.
 If no answer, emergency contacts will be called next. - C. Calls will be made until one hour after dismissal time.
-At that time, the teacher will contact the local police department and the child will be left with someone at the department. - D. It will be the discretion of the police department on how to handle the case or to contact the Department of Children and Family Services. - E. Staff will emphasize on the importance of having up-to-date emergency contact numbers on file. - F. Staff acknowledges the provider's responsibility for the child's protection and well-being until the parent or outside authorities arrive. - G. The staff shall follow policy and not hold the child responsible for the situation and that discussion of the issue will only be with the parent or guardian and never with the child.
+At that time, the teacher will contact the local police department and the child will be left with someone at the department. - D. Staff will notify parents of who picked child up or if child went to the police department. - E. It will be the discretion of the police department on how to handle the case or to contact the Department of Children and Family Services. - F. Staff will emphasize on the importance of having up-to-date emergency contact numbers on file. - G. Staff acknowledges the provider's responsibility for the child's protection and well-being until the parent or outside authorities arrive. - H. The staff shall follow policy and not hold the child responsible for the situation and that discussion of the issue will only be with the parent or guardian and never with the child.